-8.3.13. ★★ Morphisms (locally) of finite presentation.
+8.3.13.
+Morphisms (locally) of finite presentation.

 There is a variant often useful to non-Noetherian people.
-A morphism $f: X \to Y$ is locally of finite presentation (or locally finitely presented) if for each affine open set Spec B of Y, $f^{-1}(\operatorname{Spec} B) = \cup_i \operatorname{Spec} A_i$ with $B \to A_i$ finitely presented (finitely generated with a finite number of relations).
+A morphism $f : X \to Y$ is locally of finite presentation (or locally finitely presented) if for each affine open set Spec B of Y, $f^{-1}(\text{Spec B}) = \bigcup_i \text{Spec } A_i$ with $B \to A_i$ finitely presented (finitely generated with a finite number of relations).
 A morphism is of finite presentation (or finitely presented) if it is locally of finite presentation and quasiseparated and quasicompact.
 This is a violation of the general principle that erasing "locally" is the same as adding "quasicompact and" (Remark 8.3.10).
-But it is well motivated: finite presentation means "finite in all possible ways" (each affine has a finite number of generators, and a finite number of relations, and a finite number of such affines cover, and their intersections are also covered by a finite number affines) - it is all you would hope for in a scheme without it actually being Noetherian.
+But it is well motivated: finite presentation means "finite number of relations, and a finite number of such affines cover, and their intersections are also covered by a finite number affines) - it is all you would hope for in a scheme without it actually being Noetherian.

 If X is locally Noetherian, then locally of finite presentation is the same as locally of finite type, and finite presentation is the same as finite type.
 So if you are a Noetherian person, you don't need to worry about this notion.
 8.3.S.
 EXERCISE.
 Show that the notion of "locally of finite presentation" is affine-local on the target.